zd333/ng-conv/README.md

 * keep routing as flat as possible, avoid encreasing router outlets nesting level unless there is a real reason for this deep nesting (if it is possible to implement required functionality without nested router outlet - then do not use it)
 * avoid resolvers (due to type-unsafety)
-* prefer relative router links over absolute router links, especially in templates
+* prefer relative router links over absolute router links, always use relative links when possible, especially in templates

 ## Misc